View DLLs and executables in the Modules window (C#, C++, Visual Basic, F#)

 If the symbols don't load, select Symbol Settings to open the Options dialog, and specify or change symbol loading locations.

 You can download symbols from the public Microsoft Symbol Servers or other servers, or load symbols from a folder on your computer.
-For details, see Specify symbol locations and loading behavior.
+For details, see Configure location of symbol files and loading behavior.

 To change symbol loading behavior settings: